Independent · Algorithm-driven · No sponsored placements

 Affiliate commissions are earned after a recommendation is generated.
 They are never a factor in the scoring algorithm.
 The same product would be recommended whether or not an affiliate relationship exists.

-For full details, see our Disclosure page.
+For full details, see our disclosure page.

 Products change.
 We update.